SteelCompendium/data-md-dse/Bestiary/Kobold Centurion.md

 traits:
 - name: End Effect
   effect: At the end of their turn, the centurion can take 5 damage to end one save-ends
     effect affecting them.
-This damage can’t be reduced in any way.
+This damage can't be reduced in any way.
 - name: Shield?
 Shield!
   effect: The centurion has increased Stability by 1 and can act as cover for allies
     when adjacent to an ally who also has this trait.